Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

-User perception of the agent improves over time, as indicated by improvements in in-game feedback (\autoref{fig:long_term_fb}): the rate of positive feedback per action increases from 44.9 to 60.3\% and the rate of negative feedback decreases from 10.1 to 4.7\%.
+\paragraph{User Perception of Agent Behavior} User perception of the agent improves over time.
+In-game feedback (\autoref{fig:longterm}, right) improves: the rate of positive feedback per action increases from 44.9 to 60.3\% and the negative feedback rate decreases from 10.1 to 4.7\%.
 The reboot rate per instruction also decreases from 15.2 to 8.7\%.
-After each interaction, we ask the leader for their agreement with several statements about the follower. \autoref{fig:long_term_likert} shows the distribution of these post-interaction Likert ratings, which improve significantly over the 11 rounds.
+After each interaction, we ask the leader for their agreement with several statements. \autoref{fig:errors} (left) shows the distribution of these post-interaction Likert ratings, which improve significantly over the 11 rounds.
+For example, the rate of agreement with \emph{The follower completed all the tasks I instructed them to do} increases from 27.7 to 59.8\% of interactions.